predis/predis/README.md

 ## RESP3 ##

 ### Connection ###
-To establish the connection using RESP3 protocol, you need to set parameter `protocol => 3`.
-Default protocol is still RESP2.
+To establish the connection using the [RESP3](https://github.com/redis/redis-specifications/blob/master/protocol/RESP3.md) protocol, you need to set parameter `protocol => 3`.
+The default protocol is RESP2.

 You can pass parameter as configuration option in array or as a query parameter in `redis_url`